Gabito2000/analizadorQR/readme.md

-HOW TO RUN
+HOW TO RUN THE SERVER
-uvicorn main:app --reload
+uvicorn main:app --host 0.0.0.0 --port 10000

+HOW TO RUN THE SERVEER
+python main.py

 CREATE THE EXECUTABLE
 python -m PyInstaller --onefile program.py